ismawno/toolkit/README.md

 ## Building

 The building process is (fortunately) very straightforward.
 Create a `build` folder, `cd` into it, and run `cmake ..`.
-All available *toolkit* options will be printed out, and they are self-explanatory.
+All available Toolkit options will be printed out, and they are self-explanatory.
 If an inconsistent combination of these options is entered, a warning or error message should appear (or so I hope).

 Then compile the project with your editor/IDE of choice, and run the tests to make sure everything works as expected.
 If that is the case, you are done!